 What I do.

-I research on the role of beauty in science, asking questions such as:
+My research on the role of beauty in science, addresses the following questions:

 - What role do aesthetic experiences play in scientific practice?